Felix Hernandez pitches like The King, Mariners win in 10th on Omar Narvaez home run

 So Hernandez needed this, if only to give another glimpse of his once golden arm.

-Mariners manager Scott Servais was a scout in the Rangers organization in 2005 when one of his responsibilities included providing player reports of all the Mariners’ major- and minor-league players, among those from other teams.
+Servais was a scout in the Rangers’ organization in 2005 when one of his responsibilities included providing player reports of all the Mariners’ major- and minor-league players, among those from other teams.
 The best score any player can receive (based on their hitting, power, running, fielding and throwing) is 80.

 Servais said he gave just two players perfect grades that year.
 One was Ichiro, the other was 19-year-old Hernandez, whom he had scouted at Class AAA Tacoma.